bradyjibanez/DistributedSocketChat/ReadMe.md

-java groupChatClient localhost <Server Designated Port>               If runnning server from you local machine OR java groupChateServer <Require Address> <Server Designated Port>      If running server from another machine
+java groupChatClient localhost <Server Designated Port>               If runnning server from you local machine OR java groupChatServer <Require Address> <Server Designated Port>      If running server from another machine

 ONLY 4 USERS ALLOWED.
 SERVER AUTOMATICALLY DISCONNECTS ANY FURTHER.